anonymousdouble/KodStand/data/rule/eslint/normal/no-setter-return.md

 # no-setter-return
 ## Overview

 Disallow returning values from setters

-✅ Recommended

-            The `"extends": "eslint:recommended"` property in a configuration file  enables this rule

 Setters cannot return values.

 While returning a value from a setter does not produce an error, the returned value is being ignored.
 Therefore, returning a value from a setter is either unnecessary or a possible error, since the returned value cannot be used.

 ## Rule Details

 This rule disallows returning values from setters and reports `return` statements in setter functions.

 Only `return` without a value is allowed, as it’s a control flow statement.

 This rule checks setters in:

-Object literals.
+- Object literals.

-Class declarations and class expressions.
+- Class declarations and class expressions.

-Property descriptors in `Object.create`, `Object.defineProperty`, `Object.defineProperties`, and `Reflect.defineProperty` methods of the global objects.
+- Property descriptors in `Object.create`, `Object.defineProperty`, `Object.defineProperties`, and `Reflect.defineProperty` methods of the global objects.

 Examples of incorrect code for this rule: